Boarders/blog-posts/locally-nameless.md

 We should note that one downside to our version of locally nameless terms is that there are syntacticaly valid terms in our grammar which, nevertheless, do not make sense as lambda terms.
-For example the following term is perfectly valid in our grammar:
+For example, the following term is perfectly valid in our grammar:
   $$
     \lambda \; . \; \lambda \; . \; (1 \; 3)